M2TeamArchived/NSudo/Readme.md

 CI/CD is not included in this PR, so manual build is required after every docs update. `yarn dev` runs a local hot-reload-enabled docs server for easier debugging.

-In the long run, using some 3rd-party static hosting like [Netlify](https://netlify.com) would be easier to release docs.

 Docs engine is based on [VuePress](https://v1.vuepress.vuejs.org).